krinya/repeatradar/README.md

 ## 📖 Overview

 * **Cohort Analysis Made Easy**: Quickly calculate user retention, revenue trends, and other cohort-based metrics.
-* **Insightful Visualizations**: Create heatmaps and retention curves to uncover patterns in your data.
+* **Insightful Visualizations**: Create heatmaps and retention curves to uncover patterns in your data, enabling deeper insights into user behavior and trends.
-* **Highly Customizable**: Flexible options for cohort periods, tracking granularity, and visualization styles.
-* **Seamless Pandas & Plotly Integration**: Works effortlessly with popular Python libraries for a smooth analysis experience.

 ## 🔗 Links